An online fax system acts as a virtual fax machine that can be accessed through the internet.

 Online fax services work through the service provider hosting the fax lines as well as the software used to send and receive faxes.

-Instead having a piece of paper printed out when you receive a fax (like a traditional fax machine), you access the online fax provider’s servers to manage your faxes.
+Instead of having a piece of paper printed out when you receive a fax (like a traditional fax machine), you access the online fax provider’s servers to manage your faxes.

 Common features with an online fax service (but not necessarily available on all services) are: